huwg59/hw_slicekit_system/ref_pinout.rst

-TMS                 NC        NC       A3       NC       JTAG test mode select from XTAG TDO                 NC        NC       A4       NC       JTAG chain from XTAG TDI                 NC        NC       B4       NC       JTAG chain from XTAG MSEL                NC        NC       A1       NC       Boot Mode Select from XTAG RST_N               A16       A16      A16      A16      System Reset supplied from Core Board CLK                 B14       B14      B14      B14      20 MHz clock Supplied from Core Board 5V                  A2        A2       A2       A2       5 Volts supplied from Core Board 3V3                 B5        B5       B5       B5       3 Volts supplied from Core Board
+TMS                 NC        NC       A3       NC       JTAG test mode select from XTAG TDO                 NC        NC       A4       NC       JTAG chain from XTAG TDI                 NC        NC       B4       NC       JTAG chain from XTAG MSEL                NC        NC       A1       NC       Boot mode select from XTAG RST_N               A16       A16      A16      A16      System reset supplied from Core Board CLK                 B14       B14      B14      B14      20 MHz clock supplied from Core Board 5V                  A2        A2       A2       A2       5 Volts supplied from Core Board 3V3                 B5        B5       B5       B5       3 Volts supplied from Core Board
 GND                 B3        B3       B3       B3       Ground supplied from Core Board